inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 the simulation stops with an error.

-When the :par:`typename` parameter of the queue module is not empty, it must name a NED type that implements the :ned:`IPacketQueue` interface.
-The queue module model allows modeling a finite buffer, or implement various queueing policies for QoS and/or RED.
+When the :par:`typename` parameter of the queue module is not empty, it must name an NED type that implements the :ned:`IPacketQueue` interface.
+The queue module model allows modeling a finite buffer, or implementing various queueing policies for QoS and/or RED.

 The most frequently used module type for the queue module is